roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-08 ****** byJust_Plain_Bob© Meanwhile her hand had been working on Steve's cock and it too began to stiffen.
+Meanwhile her hand had been working on Steve's cock and it too began to stiffen.
 Steve pushed her hand away and then he moved between her legs.
 She automatically spread them and waited for his cock to enter her, but instead she felt his hot breath on her pussy.
 His hands went under her ass and he pulled her pussy to his mouth and treated it to a sensuous kiss.
 She was stunned!
 She had two loads of Roy's cum in her and the load that he had just given her and he was eating her pussy!
 The juices were flowing out of her as he licked and kissed her slit.
 His lips captured her clit and went to work on it and she screamed in delight as her body shook with an orgasm.

  At that point Steve rolled her over and as her body still trembled from the force of her climax he pulled her up to her knees and as Roy positioned himself so her head was over his cock Steve pushed into her from behind.
 She was pushing her ass back at Steve and her head was bobbing up and down on Roy and he body was shaking with orgasms.